 Are there any charges for students, families, or partners to participate in Dual Generational Pathways activities or services?
 No.

-My child will be entering high school soon, what types of supports are available for them?
-Our Pathway Connection program serves select high schools in Fairfax and Arlington counties.
-View their website for further information.
+My child is in high school, what types of supports are available for them?
+Our Pathway Connection and Pathway to the Baccalaureate programs serve various high schools throughout Northern Virginia.
+View their websites for further information.

 Can any nonprofit, government, or school system program request outreach activities for youth?
 We partner with programs serving lower-income youth facing barriers to college access and success.

 Can any nonprofit, government, or school system program request ongoing services for their teens/young adults?
 We focus exclusively on programs that serve student-parents up to 24 years old.

 I am the parent of a Pathway to the Baccalaureate student, how can I learn about educational opportunities at NOVA for myself?
 Look for special orientations just for students 25 and older as a starting point.